textcreationpartnership/A02983/README.md

 ##Content Summary##

 #####Front#####
-An abstract of the proceedings of the French King The defeating of the Duke of Parmas forces.
-The pr

 #####Body#####

+1. ❧A BRIEFE
-An abstract of the proceedings of the French King The defeating of the Duke of Parmas forces.
-The pr **Types of content**
+Abſtract of the late particular proceedings of the French King in France.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!